sebbacon/sebbacon.github.io/_posts/2024-03-29-FAFF-hacking-idiotic-journals-admin.md

 All I had to do was list 6 papers and 2 grants that I've been involved in.
 It took me about an hour, over a period of three days, and involved a long multi-way email thread, screenshots with arrows drawn on them, and utter despair masking as jokes.Everything went wrong when we were all logged in at the same time, and the best solution was for each of us to log in, edit, and log out again as quickly as possible.

 This is normal. _Every single_ grant application process is terrible.
-The rule seems to be that the larger the funder, the more terrible the software is.
-Today we were applying to a national institute with an annual spend of well over £1 billion, do software was as terrible as that Willy Wonka Experience [from the news](https://www.bbc.co.uk/news/uk-scotland-glasgow-west-68431728).
+The rule seems to be that the larger the funder, the more terrible the software.
+Today we were applying to a national institute with an annual spend of well over £1 billion.
+An organisation _that_ big muat have software as bad as that [thing in the news](https://www.bbc.co.uk/news/uk-scotland-glasgow-west-68431728).
+Those are the rules.

 ![Chocolate experience props](../assets/images/wonka.jpg)